 - Schedule a final date in consultation with your supervisors;

-- Book a room via Abdel El Boujadayni from the LIACS Secretariat.
+- Book a room via the LIACS Secretariat.

 Unless stated otherwise, your master's thesis presentation is partially public.
 Family and friends are welcome.

 Graduation application procedure

 You need to apply for your diploma 6 weeks before the expected graduation date.
 If you are planning to graduate in July or August, you have to apply for your Master's Graduation before 1 July!
 This also applies if you are planning to graduate in September.

 1. Send an email to the Education Coordinator with the following information: